-As part of their post graduate training, educational psychologists study normal child development, the psychology of learning and teaching, and the psychological aspects of teaching children with special educational needs.
+As part of their post graduate training, Educational Psychologists study normal child development, the psychology of learning and teaching, and the psychological aspects of teaching children with special educational needs.
 They study how groups function, and how people communicate and maintain relationships.
-They also learn about assessment, solving problems, training others, counselling and research methods.
+They also learn about assessment, solving problems, training others and research methods.

-The Educational Psychology Service is part of the Services for Children and Young People of Tameside Council.
-We work with children and young people between the ages of 0 - 19 years of age.
+The Educational Psychology Service is part of the Access and Inclusion Department of Tameside’s Communities, Children, Adults and Health Directorate.
+We work with children and young people between the ages of 0 - 25 years of age.
 We visit schools and nurseries regularly.
 We work closely with parents and teachers and where appropriate, with other staff within the Education, Social and Health Services.

 Many children have problems with their development and learning at some point in their lives.
 Most improve with the help of their families, their schools and their friends.
 The Educational Psychologist can offer additional advice if schools or families are having difficulty helping the child to improve.
 Our job is to assess the needs of these children and advise their parents, school or the Council about the best way to help them.

 We currently have three areas of commissioned work;

 - Statutory work for the Local Authority including assessments and reviews of special educational need.

 - Direct work and strategic level work with early years children and with vulnerable pupils including looked after children and pupils attending short stay educational provisions.